uclaml/SPPO/README.md

 ## Troubleshoot
 For questions related to the paper, please contact the authors via email.
 If you encounter any issues with the code or wish to report a bug, feel free to open an issue on our GitHub repository.

-## Acknowledgements

-We thank the authors of [The Alignment Handbook](https://github.com/huggingface/alignment-handbook) for their foundational contributions to the training code.
-We also acknowledge the use of [PairRM](https://github.com/yuchenlin/LLM-Blender) for ranking and [vllm](https://github.com/vllm-project/vllm) for generation.

 ## Citation

 ```